integratedfordevelopers/integrated-subscription-bundle/README.md

-# IntegratedBlockBundles #
+# IntegratedSubscriptionWallBundles #
-This bundle provides block management
+This bundle provides SubscriptionWall management

 ## Requirements ##
 * See the require section in the composer.json

 ## Features ##
-* Block management
+* SubscriptionWall management

 ## Documentation ##
 * [Integrated for Developers](http://integratedfordevelopers.com/ "Integrated for Developers")